tpgmartin/machine-learning-nanodegree/capstone/report.md

 ![Project Implementation](./images/project_implementation.png "Project Implementation")

-Going from top to bottom through the above figure.
+Going from top to bottom through the following figure.
 Given the initial dataset, I performed PCA with dimensional reduction for three different numbers of principal components and serialised the result with the `pickle` module.
 A test/train split was then performed before moving on to training, in order to